torvalds/linux/Documentation/networking/nexthop-group-resilient.rst

 hashes to each next hop in the group, and then selects the next hop by comparing the SKB hash with the individual ranges.
-When a next hop is removed from the group, the ranges are recomputed, which leads to reassignment of parts of hash space from one next hop to another.
+When a next hop is removed from the group, the ranges are recomputed, which leads to reassignment of parts of hash space from one next hop to aanalther.
 RFC 2992 illustrates it thus::

              +-------+-------+-------+-------+-------+